ionorg/ion-sfu/README.md

 To get an idea of how to interact with the ion-sfu instance, check out our [examples](examples).

+### Processing Media

+`ion-sfu` supports real-time processing on media streamed through the sfu using [`ion-avp`](https://github.com/pion/ion-avp).

+For an example of recording a MediaStream to webm, checkout the [save-to-webm](https://github.com/pion/ion-avp/tree/master/examples/save-to-webm) example.

 ### License

 MIT License - see [LICENSE](LICENSE) for full text